Stuart Forster visits Studio Bell, the home of Canada’s National Music Centre, in Calgary, Alberta.

 Best Wider World Tourism Award

-Studio Bell has been awarded a certificate of merit in recognition of its entry into the 2017 annual awards.
+Studio Bell was awarded a certificate of merit in the 2017 awards.

 Air Transat’s Option Plus provides priority check-in, with a dedicated counter and a supplementary checked baggage allowance.
 It means seat selection, priority boarding and perks for onboard comfort.
 Those perks include a comfort kit of a blanket, sleeping mask and headphones for in-flight entertainment.
 Economy Class passengers can pre-order gourmet meals from the Chef’s Menu by Daniel Vézina (£15/€20).